sidx1024/svelte-style-directive/README.md

 <span style={`${bold ? 'font-weight: bold; ' : ''}${color ? 'color: red; ' : ''}`}>Heading</div>
 ```
 It also works for [CSS Variables](#css-variables)!

+## Performance
+As this is a preprocessor, it is just a syntactic sugar.
+It has no runtime overhead.

 ## Examples